SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

    >> print(numbers)
    << [33, 43, 50]

 ..
-XXX The indentation gets lost for the .filter lines above even if I start them with -> instead of three spaces
+The indentation gets lost for the .filter lines above even if I start them with -> instead of three spaces because that's how swift-format re-indents them.
+   This is probably not the same issue as
+   <rdar://problem/32463195> for multiline string literals,
+   but they're likely related.

 The statements in the conditional compilation block are either an implicit member expression followed by by zero or more postfixes,